 The Debenhams website will relaunch on the Boohoo Group’s ecommerce platform in early spring 2021 and Debenhams stores will continue to operate to clear stock, once retail is allowed to reopen.

-Boohoo Group said it intends to relaunch the Debenhams ecom website to create the UK’s largest marketplace across fashion, beauty, sport, and homeware.
+Boohoo Group said it intends to relaunch the Debenhams website to create one of the UK’s largest online marketplaces across fashion, beauty, sport, and homeware.

 Slightly overshadowed by national lockdowns, Brexit officially started on January 1st, meaning all exports from the UK to the EU are now subject to customer border checks, increased documentation, and import VAT meaning increased costs for ecommerce retailers.